zestyyyz/zestyyyz.github.io/README.md

-I use Manjaro kde and macos high sierra on the daily
+I use windows and macos monterey on the daily